 Fried Sticky Ribs are everything you love about pork ribs, but taken to the next level.
 I did everything I could think of to make these ribs as flavorful as possible, and let’s just say they are maxed out!
 I marinated them, smoked them and then fried them!
-One bite of these ribs let’s you experience the tender juicy inside with a thin crispy outside, all coated in a sweet and spicy sauce.
+One bite of these deep fried ribs let’s you experience the tender juicy inside with a thin crispy outside, all coated in a sweet and spicy sauce.
 So.
 Freaking.
 Delicious!

 Preparing Fried Sticky Ribs

 As mentioned above, we will be doing ALL the things for these Fried Sticky Ribs.
 So, where do we start?
 With the marinade, of course.

 Now, these ribs don’t need to marinade overnight.
 We’ll simply do a quick marinade on them and let them soak for about four hours.
 Since we are cutting the slab of ribs into individual ribs, there will be plenty of surface area on each one to soak in enough of that marinade in a four hour period.

 Speaking of slicing into a slab of ribs, let’s go ahead and do that.
 However, before you start hacking away at these ribs, make sure to remove the silver skin on the bottom.
 It’s easiest to do when all the ribs are still together, so that you only have to pull off one long strip of silver skin instead of a million smaller pieces off each individual rib.

 Alright, the silver skin is removed and the slab of ribs is now cut into individual pieces.
 We are well on our way to enjoying some Fried Sticky Ribs.
 Next up, we’ll mix together the marinade and then in a large bowl combine the ribs with the marinade.
 I hand mixed the ribs with the marinade to ensure each was covered.
 Now, set it in the fridge to soak in the flavor!